kamrul4188/Monty/README.md

 # The Monty Project
 The project below explains how to build a simple chat bot called Monty, adding functionality in small incremental steps.
+The weekly project was part of TE3201-Software Engineering (Weekly Project).

 ## Monty 1